How to Lower Morning Blood Sugar

-Insulin, made in the beta cells of the pancreas, helps the body use glucose from food by enabling glucose to move into the body's cells for energy.
-People with type 2 diabetes have typically already lost at least 50 percent of their beta cell number and/or function, and their insulin reserves are slowly dwindling further.
+1) Insulin, made in the beta cells of the pancreas, helps the body use glucose from food by enabling glucose to move into the body's cells for energy.
+People diagnosed with type 2 diabetes have typically already lost at least 50 percent of their beta cell number and/or function, and their insulin reserves are slowly dwindling further.

 Out-of-Control Blood Sugar During Sleep

-For people in the early years of type 2 diabetes, the hormones that control blood sugar can particularly go awry.
+For people in the early years of type 2 diabetes, the hormones that control blood sugar can particularly be unbalanced.
 Here's what happens during sleep to a person with type 2 diabetes:

 "Overnight, the liver and muscles get the message from excess glucagon to ramp up the glucose supply because the person is sleeping, not eating, and needs glucose from stored sources like the liver," says Marty Irons, R.Ph., CDE.
-"There is not enough GLP-1, insulin, or amylin hormones to stem the tide of excess glucose from the liver and muscles, essentially throwing this feedback loop out of whack."
+"There is not enough of the incretins, insulin, or amylin hormones to stem the tide of excess glucose from the liver and muscles, essentially throwing this feedback loop out of whack."

 High fasting blood sugar levels, particularly in the earlier years of type 2 diabetes, result from this hormonal imbalance that drives the production of glucose from the liver and less so from the muscles.
-Evening meals and snacks may get the blame for morning highs, but hormones are the likely cause.
+Evening meals and snacks often get the blame for morning highs, but hormones are the likely cause.